-Here list some outer errors.
+Here is a list of some outer errors.
 Most of them are caused by missing some system libraries, or unexpected configuration.
-It need nothing to do by Pyarmor, just install necessary libraries or change system configurations to fix the problem.
+It has nothing to do with Pyarmor, just install necessary libraries or change system configurations to fix the problem.